Hitech Grand Prix: F1 Academy

 In December 2024, F1 Academy announced that Hitech will join the championship in the 2025 season as the sixth team with two full-time competitors and the third seat reserved for the wild card drivers, relieving Prema Racing from this duty.
+In Round 3 at Silverstone in the 2026 season, Hitech claimed its first pole position and podium finish after Chiara Bättig, the wild card driver for the round, claimed pole position and finished the feature race in second place.

 Ownership

 Hitech was originally founded in 2002 by Dennis Rushen and David Hayle as HiTech Racing Ltd. In 2015 Hayle, in partnership with Oliver Oakes, formed the company and its assets into a new company, Hitech Grand Prix Ltd, to compete in the FIA Formula 3 European Championship.
 In 2016, Hitech joined forces with ART Grand Prix to complete a full season in the FIA F3 European Championship.
 Gaining Nikita Mazepin as a driver, they also gained Russian minerals company Uralkali as a sponsor, and partial ownership by Dmitry Mazepin.
 Over the next few years, Mazepin increased his holding through Cyprus-based investment company Bergton Management Ltd to 75%.

 In March 2022, following the Russian war against Ukraine, the shares held by Bergton Management Ltd were relinquished to Oakes, who took full control of the company.
 Oakes had formed a new company, Hitech Global Holdings Ltd, on 11 March 2022 to take control of the shares.
 This company was formed just three days after Mazepin and his son were sanctioned by both the UK Government and the European Union, resulting in questions being asked in the UK Parliament over the effect of sanctions against Russia.
 In May 2025, Oakes' brother William, a director at Hitech, was arrested near Silverstone Park charged with "transferring criminal property" and being found with "a large amount of cash".
+William resigned from his position shortly after and, in October 2025, Oliver Oakes transferred his voting and sharing powers to Chinese investor Guocai Liu.